Where to Find the Best Shelling Beach on Sanibel Island, Florida

 There are so many reasons to love Sanibel and Captiva islands, the coastal barrier islands that lie just off the coast of Ft.
 Myers in southwest Florida.
 They're quiet and still unspoiled...untouched by mass tourism.
-Families still enjoy the simple pleasures of a beach vacation -- riding the small Gulf Coast waves, biking around the islands on paved bike paths, paddling the undisturbed mangroves of the island backwaters in J.N.
-"Ding" Darling Wildlife Preserve, catching a fiery sunset and telling tales of their day over dinner.
-But perhaps the biggest draw to Sanibel and Captiva, and the one distinguishing factor southwest Florida is known for is its shelling, arguably some of the best shelling in the world!
+Families still enjoy the simple pleasures of a beach vacation but perhaps the biggest draw to Sanibel and Captiva, and the one distinguishing factor southwest Florida is known for is its shelling, arguably some of the best shelling in the world.
+But where are the best beaches for shelling on Sanibel?

 Sanibel Island Shells

-Who doesn't love seashells and hunting for those beautiful gifts from the sea?
+First, let’s talk shelling on Sanibel.
+Everyone loves seashells and hunting for those beautiful gifts from the sea.
 They're so much fun to find and they make the best souvenirs from your trip to paradise.
 If you've been to Sanibel or southwest Florida before, you know just what I'm talking about.
 But if you've never been here before, all I can say is....
 Prepare.
 To be.
 Amazed!
 It's almost crazy how many shells you'll find.
 You'll be scooping them up by the handful, keeping them all at first, only to discard the broken and imperfect ones later on when you find others more perfect and beautiful than the last.
 Then you'll haul the day's booty back to your room and admire them laid out on your beach towel, and continue the hunt the next day!
 Here are the types of shells found on the beach:

 Why is Shelling on Sanibel Island So Good?